Clueless: Television

-In 1996, the producers created a spin-off television series, which followed parallel storylines of Cher and her friends.
+In 1996, the producers created a spin-off television series, serving as a sequel to the 1995 film.
+It followed parallel storylines of Cher and her friends.
 Several cast members from the film went on to star in the series, with the notable exceptions of Alicia Silverstone and Paul Rudd, whose film careers had begun to take off.
 Silverstone was replaced in the series with actress Rachel Blanchard.
-The series aired on ABC from 1996 to 1997, and later on UPN from 1997 to 1999.
+The series aired on ABC from 1996 to 1997, and later on UPN from 1997 to 1999, for three seasons.

-In October 2019, it was announced that CBS would be adapting the film into a drama series.
+In October 2019, it was announced that CBS would be adapting the film into a drama series and served a direct sequel to the 1995 film, disregarding the events of the 1996 series.
 It is said to be centered around Dionne Davenport after Cher goes missing, and is described by Deadline Hollywood as a "baby pink and bisexual blue-tinted, tiny sunglasses-wearing, oat milk latte and Adderall-fueled look at what happens when the high school queen bee Cher disappears and her lifelong number two Dionne steps into Cher's vacant Air Jordans."
 On August 14, 2020, the series was moved to NBCUniversal's streaming service Peacock.
 In May 2021, it was reported that the series would not be moving forward at Peacock and instead would be redeveloping at CBS Studios.

-In April 2025, it was reported that the drama series is back on track for development for Peacock with Silverstone reprising the role.
+In April 2025, it was reported that the drama series was back on track for development for Peacock with Silverstone reprising the role.
+In April 2026, it was reported that the sequel series was no longer moving forward at Peacock.
+In July 2026, it was reported that Paramount+ greenlit the sequel instead, with Josh Schwartz, Stephanie Savage and Jordan Weiss serving as writers.
+The limited series is set to begin filming in Los Angeles in 2027.